mobily/tifi/README.md

 #### head

-> If the list is empty or the first value is `undefined` or `null`, returns `None`, otherwise returns the first element in the list wrapped in a `Some`.
+> If the list is empty or the first value is `undefined` or `null`, returns `None`, otherwise returns the first element in the list wrapped in `Some`.

 `head<T>(list: T[]): Option<T>`